phpDocumentor/phpDocumentor/docs/PSR.md

     the value true or false.
 No other value will be returned from this element.

-13. 'self', the element to which this type applies is of the same Class, or any of its children, as which the documented element is originally contained.
+13. 'self', the element to which this type applies is of the same Class as which the documented element is originally contained.

     For example: